Meera Chopra

-Meera Chopra is an Indian actress and model who appears in Tamil, Telugu, and Hindi-language films.
+Meera Chopra (also spelled as Meerra Chopraa) is an Indian actress and producer who has appeared in Tamil, Telugu, and Hindi-language films.
 In Tamil films, she is credited as Nila.

-She went to SGTB Khalsa College, Delhi University, but later dropped out of college to pursue her career in movies.

-Early life
+Early life and education

 Chopra was born in India.
+She attended SGTB Khalsa College, Delhi University, but later left her studies to pursue a career in films.
+She subsequently continued her education in the United States and completed a master's degree in mass communication and journalism from the University of Michigan.

 Bollywood actresses Priyanka Chopra, Parineeti Chopra, and Mannara Chopra are her paternal second cousins.

+Chopra has discussed her relationship with the Chopra family in interviews, noting a close familial bond with her cousins Priyanka, Parineeti and Mannara.